GLOBAL MARKETS-Tech problems keep shares shaky, dollar gets GDP boost

 * World stocks facing first quarterly fall in two years

-NEW YORK, March 28 (Reuters) - Stocks stumbled again on Wednesday, as jitters about a U.S.-China trade war and regulatory crackdown on tech firms, such as Facebook, left investors facing their first quarterly fall in equity markets in two years.
+LONDON, March 28 (Reuters) - Stocks stumbled again on Wednesday, as jitters about a U.S.-China trade war and regulatory crackdown on tech firms such as Facebook left investors facing their first quarterly fall in equity markets in two years.

-The tech-heavy Nasdaq Composite index opened in the red in the United States and MSCI’s gauge of stocks across the globe shed 0.51 percent, all of which was enough to send traders piling back into the safety of bonds.
+Europe’s main bourses fell as much as 1 percent in their fifth sell-off in six and the tech-heavy Nasdaq opened in the red in the United States again, all of which was enough to send traders piling back into the safety of bonds.

-Safe-haven 10-year U.S. Treasury notes rose in price to yield 2.75 percent, the lowest yields since early February’s market meltdown, sharply shrinking the closely watched difference between spreads on the 10-year note and two-years at nearly 2.27 percent.

-German Bunds, seen as Europe’s most secure asset due to Berlin’s triple-A-rated finances, rallied hard to send 10-year yields back under 0.5 percent for the first time since early January.
+German Bunds, seen as Europe’s most secure asset due to Berlin’s triple-A-rated finances, rallied hard to send 10-year yields back under 0.5 percent for the first time since early January as U.S. Treasuries nudged toward 2.75 percent.

-The rout in stocks came after tech woes had given the Nasdaq its worst day since June 2016 on Tuesday.

-The pan-European FTSEurofirst 300 index rose 0.20 percent.
-Asia tumbled 1.5 percent overnight, with Japan’s Nikkei ending down 1.3 percent and top Chinese internet stock Tencent down 4.6 percent.

 Since hitting a record on Jan.
 26, world stocks have been battered by worries about rising inflation, the pace of U.S. interest rate hikes and the possibility of a global trade war.
-The 47-country MSCI global index is down more than 8 percent from its high.
+The 47-country MSCI global index is down 9 percent from its high.

 “We are rotating from the old regime of low interest rates and growth stocks like the FAANGs (Facebook, Amazon, Apple Netflix and Google) into a new world where that paradigm is rocked and that creates volatility,” said SEB Investment Management’s global head of asset allocation Hans Peterson.

-Amazon.com Inc fell more than 5 percent after reports that President Donald Trump is looking to target the company by changing its tax treatment.
+Tuesday’s battering saw the Nasdaq slump almost 3 percent and the broader S&P drop 1.7 percent.
+As well as the Facebook nosedive, Twitter fell 12 percent while Google parent Alphabet slid 4.5 percent.

+Asia tumbled 1.5 percent overnight, with Japan’s Nikkei ending down 1.3 percent and top Chinese internet stock Tencent down 4.6 percent.

-That came a day after Facebook Inc and Twitter Inc shares fell on data privacy concerns and Nvidia dropped after the chipmaker temporarily suspended self-driving tests across the globe after an Uber autonomous vehicle killed a woman.
+Another weak U.S. spot had been Nvidia, which fell 7.8 percent after the chipmaker temporarily suspended self-driving tests across the globe after an Uber autonomous vehicle killed a woman.

 “There is a sense that there will be more regulations on Facebook or FANG and that the cost of compliance will increase,” said Nobuhiko Kuramochi, chief strategist at Mizuho Securities.